wmde/wikidata-wikibase-architecture/docs/decisions/README.md

 While creating this Architecture documentation some decisions were made.

-When those decisions to not seem to fit inside the system documentation the decisions will be recorded here.
+When those decisions do not seem to fit inside the system documentation the decisions will be recorded here.

 ## Template